spektom/spark-flamegraph/README.md

 The script does the following operations to make profiling Spark applications as easy as possible:

   * Downloads InfluxDB, and starts it on some random port.
-  * Starts Spark application using original `spark-submit` command, with the statsd profiler Jar in its classpath and with the configuration that tells it to report statistics back to the InfluxDB instance.
+  * Starts Spark application using original `spark-submit` command, with the StatsD profiler Jar in its classpath and with the configuration that tells it to report statistics back to the InfluxDB instance.
   * After running Spark application, queries all the reported metrics from the InfluxDB instance.
   * Run a script that generates the .SVG file.
   * Stops the InfluxDB instance.